shiuandai/Password-Generator/README.md

 ### 1.4 - Publish files

 * [ ] How to host your website, there are several ways.
 1. **Netlify** provides next-generation web hosting and automation that's very affordable.
-Is can be integrated with Github for publishing web easily.
+It can be integrated with Github for publishing the web easily.
 The alternative is using Github Page, my way is to use Github Page. → [Comparison of Github Page and Netlify](https://www.freecodecamp.org/news/publish-your-website-netlify-github/)

 ## 2. - Pre-work phases

-### 2.1 - Refine the project using CSS
+### 2.1 - For Loop & While Loop

-It is recommended to master **flex-box** concept, it usually combine with different **Property** like **flex-direction: column; align-items: center;** .
+It is recommended to master the **for loop** concept, it is usually used to generate a series of numbers.

-Define what condition to use the flex-box, it influences on how the content display.
+The **condition** can be used in a different situation, like **>**, **+=** etc.

-⚠️ *When use the flex-box, it is good to use property of "gap" rather than "margin" to generate the gap.*
+⚠️ *When using the **while loop**, it can execute a block of code as long as a specified condition is true.* Bear in mind the T/F condition.
+[While Loop](https://www.w3schools.com/js/js_loop_while.asp#gsc.tab=0)

 ## 3. - Before production

-Before launching your website, be sure to review all your code and make sure the text layout and comment it's easy to read for other programmer.
+Before launching your website, be sure to review all your code and make sure the text layout and comment it's easy to read for another programmer.

 **[⬆ back to top](#table-of-contents)**